|Study Period:||2018 - 2026|

 Need a report that reflects how COVID-19 has impacted this market and its growth?

-However, the market is expected to witness substantial growth owing to the swiftly escalating year-on-year adoption rate of electric vehicles across the region.
+However, the market is expected to witness substantial growth owing to the swiftly escalating Y-o-Y adoption rate of electric vehicles across the region.
 The growing focus of the governments across the region to promote the use of electric vehicles and increased awareness about energy storage solutions in the renewable-based power sector is expected to drive the market during the forecast period.
-Moreover, expanding the 5th Generation based telecommunication network and implementation of Vision Documents in Saudi Arabia, UAE, Qatar and Kuwait are likely to further aid the Middle East & Africa EV market in the coming years.
+Moreover, expanding the 5th Generation-based telecommunication network and implementation of Vision Documents in Saudi Arabia, the United Arab Emirates, Qatar, and Kuwait are likely to further aid the Middle East & Africa EV market in the coming years.

-In the Middle East region, countries such as Saudi Arabia and UAE are becoming early adopters of electric vehicles.
-The Saudi Arabian Standards Organization (SASO) has plans to issue regulation for the use of electric vehicles.
-In UAE, the Road Transport Authority (RTA) has issued advisory and working for the development of efficient charging stations in the country.
+In the Middle East region, countries, like Saudi Arabia and the United Arab Emirates, are becoming early adopters of electric vehicles.
+The Saudi Arabian Standards Organization (SASO) has plans to issue regulations for the use of electric vehicles.
+In the United Arab Emirates, the Road Transport Authority (RTA) has issued advisory and worked to develop efficient charging stations in the country.

 Scope of the Report

-An Electric Vehicle (EV) is one that operates on an electric motor, instead of an internal-combustion engine that generates power by burning a mix of fuel and gases.
-Therefore, such a vehicle is seen as a possible replacement for current-generation automobile, in order to address the issue of rising pollution, global warming, depleting natural resources, etc.
+An electric vehicle (EV) operates on an electric motor instead of an internal combustion engine that generates power by burning a mix of fuel and gases.
+Therefore, such a vehicle is seen as a possible replacement for current-generation automobiles to address rising pollution, global warming, depleting natural resources, etc.

 Key Market Trends

-Rise Of Electric Mobility In Middle East & Africa Region
+Rise of Electric Mobility in the Middle-East and Africa Region

-The Middle East electric vehicle market is expected to register significant growth over the coming years.
-Although oil constitutes a major source of national revenue and domestic fuel of several Middle Eastern countries, the respective governments are focusing on renewable energy and clean transportation technologies along with the implementation of economic and energy diversification plans.
+The Middle-East electric vehicle market is expected to register significant growth over the coming years.
+Although oil constitutes a major source of national revenue and domestic fuel of several Middle Eastern countries, the respective governments are focusing on renewable energy and clean transportation technologies and the implementation of economic and energy diversification plans.

-Tesla’s entry into the EV (Electric Vehicle) market rattled the automobile industry with its all-electric range of vehicles and gave competing manufacturers a reason to expedite the process of dedicating resources to create fully-electric models in the UAE, Dubai has been working towards its long-term goal of electrification and has launched several initiatives over the past few years to encourage sustainable choices among its residents.
-For Instance,
+Tesla’s entry into the EV (electric vehicle) market rattled the automobile industry with its all-electric range of vehicles.
+It gave competing manufacturers a reason to expedite the process of dedicating resources to create fully electric models in the United Arab Emirates, and Dubai has been working toward its long-term goal of electrification.
+It has launched several initiatives over the past few years to encourage sustainable choices among its residents.
+For instance,

-- To promote the emirate’s plans of green mobility solutions and as part of its plan to have 25 percent of the city’s trips converted into driverless journeys by 2030, the city completed the construction of 200 charging stations in the emirate by 2018 and is currently exempting registered electric vehicles from charging fees until the end 2021 and parking fees till 2022.
+- To promote the United Arab Emirates' plans of green mobility solutions and as part of its plan to have 25% of the city’s trips converted into driverless journeys by 2030, the city completed the construction of 200 charging stations in the emirate by 2018, and it is currently exempting registered electric vehicles from charging fees until the end 2021 and parking fees till 2022.

-- In October 2019, Volkswagen with Siemens signed new agreement to start electric mobility feasibility project.
-This new project will be carried out at Africa region at Rwanda location.
-With this agreement the company will increase their presence in Africa market.
+- In October 2019, Volkswagen with Siemens signed a new agreement to start an electric mobility feasibility project.
+This new project is expected to be carried out in the Africa region at the Rwanda location.
+With this agreement, the company is expected to increase its presence in the African market.

 To understand key trends, Download Sample Report

-Gulf Countries & South Africa Expected To Witness Significant Growth In Region
+Gulf Countries and South Africa Expected to Witness Significant Growth in Region

-The adoption of electric cars is set to enter the fast lane in the Gulf, especially in tech-savvy urban hubs like Dubai.
-As the EVs are in the nascent stage in the country, the country has not yet set out incentives for the deployment of EVs, such as free charging stations, Greenbank loans, etc. EV incentives are yet to be developed, especially when EV deployment starts on a commercial scale.
-However, the country has taken a few initiatives which are likely to boost the EV demand in the country.
+The adoption of electric cars is set to enter the fast lane in the Gulf, especially in tech-savvy urban hubs, like Dubai.
+As the EVs are in the nascent stage in the country, it has not yet set out incentives for the deployment of EVs, such as free charging stations, Greenbank loans, etc. EV incentives are yet to be developed, especially when EV deployment starts on a commercial scale.
+However, the country has taken a few initiatives, which are likely to boost the EV demand in the country.
 For instance,

-- Saudi Electricity Company has signed a deal with Nissan Motor, Takaoka Tokyo and Tokyo Electric Power Company for the first EV pilot project in Saudi Arabia.
+- Saudi Electricity Company signed a deal with Nissan Motor, Takaoka Tokyo, and Tokyo Electric Power Company for the first EV pilot project in Saudi Arabia.
 Reportedly, the agreement provides for the development of fast-charger EV stations.

-- Saudi Arabia has signed a memorandum of understanding (“MoU”) with the UK in a move to reduce carbon emissions and support Saudi Vision 2030.
-The MoU commits both countries to cooperate and share expertise to develop technologies including smart grids and EVs.
+- Saudi Arabia has signed a memorandum of understanding (“MoU”) with the United Kingdom in a move to reduce carbon emissions and support Saudi Vision 2030.
+The MoU commits both countries to cooperate and share expertise to develop technologies, including smart grids and EVs.

-UAE is another most developed market for EVs, not only regarding sales but also regarding charging infrastructure, with Dubai having some 200 charging stations and Abu Dhabi around 20.
-The UAE government targeting to have 42,000 electric cars on the roads in a few years.
-Moreover, favorable government policies, incentives offer lucrative opportunities to major players to promote the adoption of electric vehicles over the coming years in the region.
+The United Arab Emirates is another most developed market for EVs regarding sales and charging infrastructure, with Dubai having some 200 charging stations and Abu Dhabi around 2020.
+The UAE government is targeting to have 42,000 electric cars on the roads in a few years.
+Moreover, favorable government policies and incentives offer lucrative opportunities to major players to promote the adoption of electric vehicles over the coming years in the region.

 To understand geography trends, Download Sample Report

-The Middle East and Africa electric vehicle market is consolidated by few players such as Tesla Motors Inc., Volkswagen AG, Toyota Motor Corporation, Nissan Motor Co Ltd, Geely and others.
+The Middle-East and African electric vehicle market is consolidated by few players, such as Tesla Motors Inc., Volkswagen AG, Toyota Motor Corporation, Nissan Motor Co.
+Ltd, and Geely, among others.
 As the demand for electric vehicles is growing in the region, the companies are entering into partnerships, joint ventures, acquisitions with major players in the market.
 For instance,

 - In October 2019, Volkswagen launched a pilot project in partnership with Siemens to test the feasibility of electric mobility in an African country.
 The pilot project is part of Volkswagen’s operations in Rwanda.
 Volkswagen has signed a joint development agreement with Siemens to provide the charging infrastructure.

 - In November 2019, Foton Motor to start localized production of new energy buses in Egypt.
-The Foton AUV pure-electric buses delivered at the ceremony will be put into operation in Cairo.
-Foton Motor will start the localized production of pure-electric buses in Egypt and provide relevant manufacturing and new energy technologies.
+The Foton AUV pure-electric buses delivered at the ceremony are expected to be put into operation in Cairo.
+Foton Motor is expected to start the localized production of pure-electric buses in Egypt and provide relevant manufacturing and new energy technologies.

-- In February 2021, Rubicon a commercial solar components and solutions supplier in South Africa announced that it is bringing a Tesla Model X Performance Edition all-electric SUV into the country to emphasize its focus on electric mobility in country.
+- In February 2021, Rubicon, a commercial solar components and solutions supplier in South Africa, announced that it is bringing a Tesla Model X Performance Edition all-electric SUV into the country to emphasize its focus on electric mobility in the country.